10. Competitive Benchmark

 Current Read

 Seraph is currently ahead of IronClaw on guardian-style intervention scaffolding.
 IronClaw is ahead on safe execution, workflow composition, dense operator surfaces, and multi-channel reach.
 Longitudinal memory looks roughly at par.
-Runtime reliability/eval rigor remains unclear on the reviewed official materials.
+Runtime reliability/eval rigor remains unclear on the reviewed official materials, but IronClaw is now a more credible runtime competitor than the earlier “security-first fork” framing implied.

 Why